What is glaucoma?

 What can I expect if I have been diagnosed with glaucoma?

-The healthcare team can help patients find ways to treat glaucoma.
+The healthcare team can help patients find ways to cope with glaucoma.
 They can also help with emotional concerns or problems with daily living that occur because of vision loss.
 People with glaucoma should not be afraid to talk with their healthcare team about all aspects of glaucoma support.

 - McMonnies CW.
 Glaucoma history and risk factors.
 J Optom.
 2017;10:71-8.